makersacademy/CV/README.md

 I cultivated my analytical and research skills whilst at university.
 Essays that required hard source-based evidence along with a critical mindset made up a large part of the curriculum.
 The very nature of the degree gave me the opportunity to analyse and scrutinise not only the work of a range of scholars, but also my own.

+These skills have allowed me to learn independently, and hold my code to a high standard whilst at Makers Academy.
+Structured and intuitive research plays a key role when faced with problems, especially useful when I had to learn Rails and Node in a matter of days; and self criticism and analysis help maintain DRY and readable code.

 #### Customer service

 Through my time volunteering for Hospices of Hope and working as a sales assistant for the British Heart Foundation, I was able to gain a professional understanding of customer interaction.
 I would attend to questions and requests on a day-to-day basis, and would strive to give all customers the most positive and friendly experience possible.